timmorey/ember-font-awesome/README.md

 ## How do I prevent the addon from including Font Awesome CSS and fonts?

-Pass the relevant option to the `EmberApp` constructor in your application's `Brocfile.js`:
+Pass this option to the `EmberApp` constructor in your application's `Brocfile.js`:

 ```
 var app = new EmberApp({